svartika/MarvelApp/README.md

         		binding.executePendingBindings();
         	}
         }

+In CharactersListPageController, I created a LiveData of type Effect.
+I implemented the invoke function of ClickListener.
+In the invoke function, I created a ClickEffect instance and posted it to the LiveData of type Effect.

+	    MutableLiveData<Effect> effectLiveData = new MutableLiveData<>();
+    	public LiveData<Effect> effectLiveData() { return effectLiveData; }
+    public class MarvelCharacterClickedListener extends AbsMarvelCharacterClickedListener<ProcessedMarvelCharacter> {

+        @Override
+      public void invoke(ProcessedMarvelCharacter item) {
+            logger.d("Vartika", "OnMarvelCharacterClicked: "+item);
+            effectLiveData.postValue(new ClickEffect(item));
+        }
+    }

 In CharactersListActivity, I observe the LiveData of type Effect and when its data changes, I start a new activity of the character details.

     	public class CharactersListActivity ...